bkelemen56/SwiftKeyProject/presentation/pnw_app_presentation.md

 ========================================================

 <small>
 <b>yawpr</b> has an accuracy prediction between 22-28% when tested against a randomly selected dataset not used during training.
+An acccurate prediction is defined as "one of the top five word predicted matches the the actual next word".

 Multiple models were created with varying sized datasets from the overall training dataset.
 These models were then validated against a section of the test dataset (due to computing restrictions).
 The following table displays the accuracies obtained on each: